 - Method 4: Install as Snap Package

-It also available as snap package in the Ubuntu software center, or you can just run the below snap command to install:
+It also available as a snap package in the Ubuntu software center, or you can just run the below snap command to install:

 sudo snap install keepassxc